IgorLipovac/bioinfo-consensus/README.md

 More about the algorithm, results and program itself - see documentation (coming soon)!

-And also - please support:
+And also - please support our friends: https://www.facebook.com/24hprojectchallenge
-https://www.facebook.com/24hprojectchallenge